jags84/phonegap-airhockey-demo/README.md

 #System Requirement:

-NPM - Node Packaged Modules
+NPM - Node Packaged Modules<br>
 https://npmjs.org/

-Phonegap V3.0
+Phonegap V3.0<br>
 http://phonegap.com/

-IOS Simulator
+IOS Simulator<br>
-You can use xCode Simulator or run the command brew install ios-sim to install it and then run the game https://github.com/phonegap/ios-sim
+You can use xCode Simulator or run the command brew install ios-sim to install it and then run the game<br>
+https://github.com/phonegap/ios-sim

 #Running the game